atav928/aquasec-api/README.md

 * if _"get_all"_ is specified in api.get.workload_protection() the variable will retrieve all possible values.
 * updates to README.md, fixed a few typos.
 * added ability to retrieve CIS bench reports directly without the need to run mulitple calls.
+* Fixed issue with _"get_all"_ where it would go into an infinant loop since the count return did not always match the results.
+* Provides direct ability to call on all reports or individual reports.

 ### v0.0.1